mongodb-university/realm-template-apps/generated/web-graphql/README.rst

 Atlas App Services Web Starter
 ==============================

-This project contains the web client for the MongoDB Atlas App Services template application.
+This project contains the web client for the Atlas App Services template application.
 The client allows you to:

 - Sign up and log in as an Email/Password user